wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  Added a few definitions in the Terminology section, and a few more
       aesthetic changes in the rest of the document.

+A.2.  -01

+   o  Document version number reset from -02 to -00 due to the rename to
+      edns-client-subnet.

+   o  Clarified example (dealing with TLDs, and various minor errors).